-By offering free content it causes one of the basic psychological tenants discussed by Robert Cialdini in his book No products found..
-Reciprocation is a powerful force that makes others fee guilty of you giving away free content.
+By offering free content it causes one of the basic psychological tenants discussed by Robert Cialdini in his book Influence.
+Reciprocation is a powerful force that makes others feel guilty about you giving away free content.
 They are motivated to give back from your selfless giving.
 This will cause prospects to purchase your paid services.

 Use the power of free in your marketing.
 Use it effectively and use it often.